Skip to main content

 Whereas, Over the past two decades, New York City (NYC) has seen a rapid increase in bicycle use; and

-Whereas, According to DOT, in 2021, 273 people were killed in traffic fatalities in NYC, of which included 19 cyclists who were killed, and in 2022, 255 people were killed in traffic fatalities, of which included 17 cyclists who were killed; and
+Whereas, According to NYC’s Vision Zero View, in 2022, 263 people were killed in traffic fatalities in NYC, of which included 19 cyclists; in 2023, 267 people were killed in traffic fatalities in NYC, of which included 31 cyclists; and in 2024, 252 people were killed in traffic fatalities, of which included 23 cyclists who were killed; and

 Whereas, As the number of cyclists in NYC has dramatically increased in the past two decades, while traffic fatalities among all road users continues to trend upwards, cyclists have been and remain a vulnerable population utilizing the road and require additional enforcement efforts to ensure their safety; and